Tornadoes of 2021: September 30 (Australia)

 A significant tornado touched down in the New South Wales Central West region of Australia, causing severe damage to several properties near the town of Bathurst.
 The tornado impacted 11 homes, a few of which were significantly damaged or destroyed.
 Barns and outbuildings were completely destroyed as well, vehicles were damaged, and many large trees were snapped or uprooted.
 A storage trailer that was thrown from one property was reportedly never found, and a chain link fence was found wrapped around the top of a utility pole.
 Three people were injured, two of whom were hospitalized.
-Later that evening, a highly-photogenic tornado touched down in a remote area near Narrabri at around sunset, causing no known damage.
+Later that evening, a tornado touched down in a remote area near Narrabri at around sunset, causing no known damage.

 October

 October 9–13 (United States and Canada)

 A long-lasting outbreak of mainly weak tornadoes affected the Great Plains and Midwest beginning on October 9, when a few weak tornadoes touched down in North Dakota and Minnesota.
 During the early morning hours of October 10, an EF2 tornado snapped and uprooted numerous trees as it moved through heavily forested areas of Cook County, Minnesota, before crossing the border into Canada, causing additional tree damage at EF1 intensity near Mountain Lake.
 Also in Canada, an EF2 tornado caused significant tree damage near Dryden, Ontario.
 Later that day, a shortwave trough moved over the Great Plains, prompting the Storm Prediction Center to issue a moderate risk for portions of Oklahoma and northeastern Texas.
 13 tornadoes touched down in Oklahoma that evening, most of which were weak.
 However, one EF2 tornado caused considerable damage in Anadarko, where several structures were damaged, and a few were destroyed.
 Another tornado caused EF1 damage to homes, businesses, and a school building in Coweta.
 The towns of Warwick and Johnson sustained minor damage from EF0 tornadoes.
 In addition to the tornadoes, a destructive hailstorm moved through the Oklahoma City metropolitan area just 5.5 months after another hailstorm damaged the southern part of the same area.
 More tornadoes developed on October 11, most of them in Illinois, including an EF2 tornado that destroyed a couple of large outbuilding structures in Wrights.
 Another round of tornadoes struck Oklahoma and Kansas on October 12, continuing into the early morning hours of October 13.
 Some of these tornadoes were large and may have been strong, but remained in remote areas.
 An EF1 tornado tracked from Mustang to the southeast side of Oklahoma City, damaging homes, trees, and vehicles.
 Another EF1 tornado caused tree damage near downtown Oklahoma City.
 Two more EF1 tornadoes touched down in Traverse County, Minnesota, later that day, causing damage to trees and farm outbuildings.
 Overall, 68 tornadoes were confirmed as a result of this outbreak.